ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 If the application indicates an expected send or receive bitrate, an implementation may prefer a path that can likely provide the desired bandwidth, based on cached maximum throughput, see {{performance-caches}}.
 The application may know the Send or Receive Bitrate from metadata in adaptive HTTP streaming, such as MPEG-DASH.

 * Cost Preferences:
-If the application indicates a preference to avoid expensive paths, and some paths are associated with a monetary cost, an implementation SHOULD decrease the ranking of such paths.
+If the application indicates a preference to avoid expensive paths, and some paths are associated with a monetary cost, an implementation should decrease the ranking of such paths.
 If the application indicates that it prohibits using expensive paths, paths that are associated with a cost should be purged from the decision tree.

 ## Send Parameters {#send-params-non-consensus}